This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

 You might also try some gentle yoga routines or even some Pilates if you are used to it.
 There are also specially designed workouts for new moms.
 The important thing is to battle the tendency to stay only inside and doze off every time the baby sleeps.
 Rest is essential, of course, but try to reserve at least 30 minutes to boost your energy through a workout.

 It is better to avoid swimming in the first six weeks after giving birth, pulling weights, and hard workouts that involve sudden movements or make you feel pain in any part of the body.
 If there is still pain, your body is not ready for the workout.
 Sometimes you will experience bladder leaks.
 Talk to your General Practioner (GP/MD) about this, and there is no reason for embarrassment, they are all too natural for you at this phase.

 Even if at this point, exercising is the least appealing thing you would want to do, due to lack of sleep and being tired, the results will amaze you.
 Try to introduce some structure and schedule back into your life, get fit to have strength for all that you and the baby need in the future period.

 Guest Post By Sultan Florentina

 I’m a multitasking woman, working hard to achieve what I propose to myself.
-I’m a web developer building websites, but in my free time, I’m curing my own beauty and lifestyle blog.
+I’m a web developer building websites, but in my free time, I’m curing my beauty and lifestyle blog.

-I love to have my own time at least once a month when I visit my favorite beauty salon to “build” me as a woman.
-I love to travel and see new places every year, I like to go to the gym at least once a week, if not, I prefer to do exercises at home.
+I love to have my own time to visit my favorite beauty salon to “build” me as a woman.
+I love to travel and see new places every year.
+I like to go to the gym at least once a week, if not, I prefer to do exercises at home.